codeguru85/DLog/README.md

 # DLog

-DLog is a simple macro that expands to `NSLog` when `DLOG` flag is set, or does nothing if not.
+DLog is a simple macro that expands to `NSLog` when `DEBUG` flag is set, or does nothing if not.

 ## Setting up